SoftwareAG/r-pmml/cran-comments.md

 ## Test environments
 * Local Linux Mint 20 install, R 4.1.1
 * win-builder (devel)
-* windows-x86_64-devel, debian-clang-devel, fedora-gcc-devel via rhub
+* windows-x86_64-devel, debian-clang-devel, fedora-gcc-devel, solaris-x86-patched via rhub

 ## R CMD check results
-No errors, warnings, or notes.
+No errors or warnings.

 ## Additional Notes
-* There is an ERROR for r-patched-solaris-x86, shown on this page: https://cloud.r-project.org/web/checks/check_results_pmml.html.
-This is due to a suggested package ('glmnet') missing from solaris.
-We are not sure how to fix this.
+There was 1 NOTE:

-* There is a NOTE for win-devel, but the word "gravesee" is spelled correctly: checking CRAN incoming feasibility ...
+* checking CRAN incoming feasibility ...
 NOTE
-Maintainer: 'Dmitriy Bolotov <dmitriy.bolotov@softwareag.com>'
+Maintainer: 'Dmitriy Bolotov '

-Possibly misspelled words in DESCRIPTION: gravesee (22:568)
+Days since last update: 1

+Explanation: After version 2.5.0 was accepted on CRAN on Nov.3, 2021, we were notified of tests failing on the page "CRAN Package Check Issue Kinds" ("M1mac" and "noLD").
+This new release (2.5.1) fixes those tests.